-It appears that the applicant is stating that any development helps reduce the amount of wind erosion that could take place.
-If this is truly what the applicant is stating, then their statement, and the request, do not address dust control measures or development standards for the west side.
+Staff is not sure what is implied, but believes the applicant is stating that any development helps reduce the amount of wind erosion that could take place.
+If this is truly what the applicant is stating, then their statement, or the request, does not address dust control measures.